keikai/doc/dev-ref/book_model/Dynamic_Array_Formulas_and_Spill.md

 - **`#SPILL!`** is raised when the target range is obstructed, including when the spill would land inside an Excel Table.

-# Current limitations

-- **Spill can be blocked.** If the target range is obstructed by a non-empty cell, a merged region, or an Excel Table, the anchor yields `#SPILL!` rather than a result.
-Clear the obstruction to let the array spill.
-- **`getAllArrayFormulas()` / `getAllCseRegions()` cover legacy CSE only.**
-  They do not report dynamic-array spills, and (per their javadoc) they may also miss XLSX-imported CSE regions that live only in the engine core.
-For a dynamic-array outline, use `getSpillRangesInViewport(...)`; for a complete CSE outline within a viewport, use `getCseRegionsInViewport(...)`.